apostoldevel/apostol/README.md

 #### **HTTP Server**.

 The HTTP server accepts requests from clients and, depending on the value in the `User-Agent` header, distributes them between the modules (add-ons).
-If the header or value of the `User-Agent` is missing, sends a request to the module **`WebServer`** turns AWS into **Web Server**.
+If the header or value of the `User-Agent` is missing, sends a request to the module **`WebService`** turns AWS into **Web Server**.

 ###### Asynchronous server operation is performed using `epoll API`.